 East Anglia Children’s Hospice recently delivered a showstopping virtual event aimed at raising funds for the important work it does.
 The virtual balloon race used an eco-friendly simulation, and participants could take part from as little as £3.
 Those taking part could then customise their virtual balloons, and track its progress over the seven-day race.

-Social media campaigns are already being put to great use by charities all over the world, but they really come into their own when there’s a powerful digital marketing strategy behind them.
+Social media campaigns and social media management strategies are already being put to great use by charities all over the world, but they really come into their own when there’s a powerful digital marketing strategy behind them

 To make the most of your social channels, plan tailored digital strategies and design a bespoke social campaign aimed at achieving the goals of each of these.
 Make full use of all social channels your charity uses, and try to engage audiences using an omnichannel approach.